davewalker60/pmdup/pages/content/puerto-morelos-content.md

 # Donation items for the Mayan village

-Jessie Satira Noe is spearheading donations collection for Mayan people in the small village around Puerto Morelos.
+Jessie Sitara Noe is spearheading donations collection for Mayan people in the small village around Puerto Morelos.
 Please consider bringing donation items.
 Desired items include, but are not limited to: reading glasses. summer clothes for children, and simple school supplies for elementary age kids.

 Email [noejessica@hotmail.com](mailto:noejessica@hotmail.com) with questions.